Automation: Hooks

 sqlite3command-line tool to be installed and on your PATH. - The hook inspects which variable is set to decide whether the event was a user or assistant message.

-Example: Automatically Injecting context
+Example: Automatically injecting context

 This example automatically runs date before every user message and injects the output into the context.
-This allows the LLM to always know the date and time without you needing to run :cmd[date]
+This allows the LLM to always know the date and time without you needing to run :cmd[date].

 hooks: